nikitavoloboev/data/focusing/processes.md

 # Processes

 Some simple processes to follow when doing things.
+Some processes are activated from iOS Shortcuts.

 ## Learn